bbauska/W3Cx-5of5/README.md

 We used the equal sign for setting values to the properties at building time, and we used also the equal syntax for defining methods.
 And inside methods, we used these for accessing the properties.
-With the new JavaScript 6 syntax, it\'s much simpler.
+With the new JavaScript 6 syntax, it&apos;s much simpler.

 We use the "class" keyword followed by the name of the class for defining a class.